 - Fairly simple to use

-- Exterior may not be the most eye-catching or sleek design
+- The exterior may not be the most eye-catching or sleek design

 - May have issues with its glass door’s and handle’s durability